NETiSACK/brunch-f2fs/README.md

 - ROOT-C
 - OEM

+See more about ChromeOS partition scheme: [ChromiumOS Drive Partitions][chromiumos-drive-partitions]

 **Installing from host OS system into target disk will still in original ext2/ext4 partitions until installing into internal disk like eMMC inside USB Boot, which done by `chromeos-install` command from ChromeOS itself.**

 **So, full disk installation by USB Boot is required to preventing this [issue][data-corruption-f2fs].**

-See more about ChromeOS partition scheme: [ChromiumOS Drive Partitions][chromiumos-drive-partitions]
+**Then, USB Boot will always using older kernel as default for creating F2FS partition.**

-This fork also using additional kernel patches:
+This fork also using these kernel patches:
 - [BORE Scheduler][bore-scheduler]

+Brunch Framework with F2FS also containing these features:
+- Graceful hibernate before battery almost running out (configurable via PWA or tty2 as root)

 ## Install Instructions